-2015 Spring Weekend College Session Queens and Staten Island campuses (Check Web at www.stjohns.edu for details.)
-January: 23, 24, 30, 31 February: 6, 7, 20, 21 March: 6, 7, 13, 14, 27, 28 April: 10, 11, 24, 25 May: 1, 2, 8, 9 (Final Exams) General Information Applications may be obtained from the Office of Admission at any of the following campuses: St. John's University 8000 Utopia Parkway Queens, NY 11439 1(888) 9STJOHNS St. John's University 300 Howard Avenue Staten Island, NY 10301 (718) 390-4500 St. John's University 101 Murray Street Manhattan, NY 10007 (212) 277-5108 Completed applications should be sent to the Admission Office at the appropriate campus.
-The University operates on a "rolling admissions" basis.
-Applications are processed as soon as all required credentials are received (for exceptions, see application deadlines).
-All applicants will receive written notification concerning the decision made by the Admission Committee.
 St. John's University requires a recent physical examination (within one year of admission) including a diphtheria-tetanus booster and a tuberculin skin test.
-In compliance with New York State Public Health Law 2165, in order to register at St. John's, all students must provide the Health Center with proof of immunization to Measles, Mumps, and Rubella (MMR).
+In accordance with New York State Public Health Law 2165, in order to register at St. John's, all students must provide the Health Center with proof of immunization to Measles, Mumps, and Rubella (MMR).
 Those born prior to January 1st 1957 are exempt from this requirement.
 Proof of immunity must be documented by having received two doses of Measles, and one dose each of mumps and rubella.
-All immunizations must have been received after 1967 and no sooner than 4 days prior to a child's first birthday (the two does of Measles must be a minimum of 28 days apart).
-We will accept any one of the following as proof of immunity to MMR: - a) A copy of your immunization record (including actual dates) properly documented on an official government/ school letterhead-the simplest place to obtain this may be from your most recently attended high school or college; - b) A copy of your immunization record (including actual dates) on physician's letterhead, which includes a signature, printed name, address, telephone number and license number; - c) Have a blood test to confirm immunity.
+All immunizations must have been received after 1967 and no sooner than 4 days prior to a child's first birthday (the two doses of Measles must be a minimum of 28 days apart).
+We will accept any one of the following as proof of immunity to MMR: - A copy of your immunization record including actual dates properly documented on an official government/school letterheadthe simplest place to obtain this may be from your most recently attended high school or college. - A copy of your immunization record including actual dates on physician's letterhead, which includes a signature, printed name, address, telephone number and license number. - Have a blood test to confirm immunity.
+Please note a copy of the lab report must be attached to our immunization form.
+In addition, St. John's University is in compliance with New York State Public Health Law 2167, which mandates ALL students to be given information about meningitis disease and vaccine against meningococcal meningitis.
+The law requires you must respond to this notification within 30 days by returning the completed response form.
+Students will not be able to register and attend classes unless the Office of Student Health Services is provided with adequate proof of immunization to MMR and a completed Meningitis response form. \Notification to candidates begins on or about January 1.